Take a look around the $100 million estate just listed in San Diego County

 Home prices are rising even for the ultra-wealthy.

-The property features two stables to fit 35 horses and a competition-sized equestrian training grounds, which were originally created for the daughter of the Haas family, of Levi Strauss fame, to train for the Olympics, according to Realtor Jason Barry of Barry Estates, who describes the locale as the West Coast Wellington, the unofficial equestrian capital of the world.
+The property features two stables that can accommodate 35 horses and a competition-size equestrian training grounds, which were originally created for the daughter of the Haas family of (Levi Strauss fame) to train for the Olympics, according to Realtor Jason Barry of Barry Estates, who describes the locale as the West Coast Wellington, the unofficial equestrian capital of the world.

 Get top local stories in San Diego delivered to you every morning.
 Sign up for NBC San Diego's News Headlines newsletter.

-But the highlight of the property is the sweeping 77 acres of land, which creates a serene escape from the nearby city.
+The highlight of the property, though, is the sweeping 77 acres of land, which creates a serene escape from the nearby city.

-"When you are inside here, you could be anywhere really in the world.
-But to actually think that you are in San Diego, the best weather in the world, you're in Rancho Santa Fe," Barry said.
+"When you're inside here, you could be anywhere, really, in the world — but to actually think that you are in San Diego, the best weather in the world, you're in Rancho Santa Fe," Barry said.
 "This property here, Willow Creek, is literally minutes to the beaches, minutes to the freeway, minutes to all the amenities of shopping, of schools, of restaurants, of health care."

 Local

 "So they had so many memories, weddings, events, charity events.
-They had campouts, you name it.
+They had campouts — you name it.
 Great equestrian memories.
-And they decided that they love it so much that they want to go bigger and have a maxed out version of the same experience" McGovern said.
+And they decided that they love it so much that they want to go bigger and have a maxed-out version of the same experience."

 The same home was listed several times since 2020 for $98.5 million and several other times since but was not sold, according to Zillow.
 The reason for the multiple listings was not clear.

-If the home were to sell for $100 million, it would add to a growing number of properties sold at that mark in 2024.
-CNBC reports homes sold at or above that price are expected to double this year and at least six luxury properties already have.
+If the estate were to sell for $100 million, it would add to a growing number of properties sold at that mark in 2024.
+CNBC reports that the number of homes sold at or above that price is expected to double this year; at least six properties already have.

 NBC 7 reached out to the San Diego County Association of Realtors to confirm the listing price is indeed the most expensive home ever listed but has not yet heard back.